wemake-services/wemake-vue-template/template/docs/template/testing.md

 We do not want to use things like [`cypress`](https://www.cypress.io/) or [`puppeteer`](https://github.com/GoogleChrome/puppeteer) because these things are very hard to configure and maintain.
-And it offers not significant value over our setup.
+And it offers no significant value over our setup.
 We have used [`nightwatch`](http://nightwatchjs.org/) [before][before],
 and not recommend it anymore.